dolph/recipes/one-pot/jambalaya.md

 Keep shrimp refridgerated.

-Bring to a simmer, and reduce for at least 20 minutes:
+Saute over high heat until opaque, about 2 minutes:

 - Shrimp shells
-- Water, to cover
+- 1 tablespoon olive oil

+Add water to cover, bring to a simmer, and reduce for at least 20 minutes.

-Strain shrimp stock from shrimp shells and set aside.
+Strain shrimp stock from shrimp shells and set aside, discarding shells.

 ## Composition

+Brown in a dutch oven over medium heat , in batches if necessary:

+- 1.5 pounds **Andouille sausage**, halved lengthwise, cut into 1/4 inch pieces

+Set sausage aside.

-Cook in a dutch oven over medium heat until well browned on each side:
+Cook until well browned on each side:

 - 4 boneless, skinless **chicken thighs**
 - 1 tablespoon **olive oil**